Introducing Gradio 5.0

 Global State

-Global state in Blocks works the same as in Interface.
-Any variable created outside a function call is a reference shared between all users.
+Global state in Gradio apps is very simple: any variable created outside of a function is shared globally between all users.

 Session State

-Gradio supports session state, where data persists across multiple submits within a page session, in Blocks apps as well.
-To reiterate, session data is not shared between different users of your model.
+Gradio supports session state, where data persists across multiple submits within a page session.
+To reiterate, session data is not shared between different users of your model, and does not persist if a user refreshes the page to reload the Gradio app.
 To store data in a session state, you need to do three things:

 2. In the event listener, put the State object as an input and output as needed.